Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 ## Amend a commit

 In the previous exercise, you modified the path to the style sheet in **index.html**.
-Suppose you discover that you made an error and rather than typing this:
+Suppose you discover that you made an error.
+Rather than type this:

 ```html
 <link rel="stylesheet" href="assets/site.css">